Luis Robert Player Props: White Sox vs. Rangers

 Luis Robert At The Plate

-- Robert leads Chicago with 108 hits and a team-best slugging percentage of .553.
+- Robert has 109 hits to go with a slugging percentage of .551, both of which are best among Chicago hitters this season.

-- Among the qualifying hitters, he ranks 48th in batting average, while his on-base percentage ranks 90th and he is seventh in slugging.
+- Among the qualified hitters in baseball, he ranks 48th in batting average, 91st in on-base percentage, and seventh in slugging.

-- In 67.6% of his 105 games this season, Robert has picked up at least one hit.
-He's also had 28 multi-hit games.

-- Robert has an RBI in 39 of 105 games this year, with multiple RBI in 14 of them.
-He has also driven in three or more of his team's runs in five contests.
+- Robert has driven home a run in 39 games this year (36.8%), including more than one RBI in 13.2% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.